KenV1040/Hackernews_app/README.md

 # HackerNews

-An app focused on design and using HackerNews Api
+An app built with Flutter focused on design and using HackerNews Api

 Will be developed using the clean architecture and flutter bloc.